|Carli Jean / unsplash.com|

 "The work for which we are fitted—which we are sent into this world to do—what a blessing it is and what fullness of joy it holds!"
 L.M.
 Montgomery, Selected Journal, Volume II, May 23, 1910

 It turns out I am physically and mentally suited for writing.
-There is an overall sense of living in one's own shoes when I write -- the whole situation of writing fits comfortably and naturally -- which certainly increases my enjoyment of the process.
+There is an overall sense of living in my own shoes when I write -- the whole situation of writing fits comfortably and naturally -- which certainly increases my enjoyment of the process.
 Since a child, I prefer sitting, reading, or bending my head over a project at my desk to more physical activities.
 My nature tends not to be the restless sort, so I can sit quietly for hours on end and be content.
 Although I prefer a more sedentary lifestyle, it's not about being lazy.
 I actually start to feel frayed and edgy in my soul if I must be ever on the run with this activity or the next.
 Sitting around thinking and daydreaming is a good quirk to have if one wants to write, and I certainly have it.

 My psyche is wired for writing.
 They say writing is a lonely business and that a writer must withdraw from society if she is to get any writing done.
 Truth of the matter, solitude suits me; it is my joy to while away hours with my own thoughts and ideas, listening for His input, delighting when our thoughts meld.
 I freely admit I anticipate the time my dear husband heads to the gym each morning; when the door closes behind him, I relish these completely alone times.
 Lest you think I'm a hermit, I am not; I do enjoy the company of others, including said husband, yet I'm perfectly happy being sequestered with my words and paper.